Residential Real Estate Litigation

 Top-Rated Residential Real Estate Litigation Attorneys

 “When it comes time to deal with your residential real estate litigation, these guys are real pros.”
 Niko A.

-Antonoplos & Associates’ Residential Real Estate Litigation Practice represents first time home buyers, homeowners, real estate investors, real estate developers, homebuilders, contractors, architects, engineers, subcontractors, in matters involving Real Estate Litigation.
-Our routinely represents clients in Real Estate Litigation cases in the District of Columbia, Maryland and Virginia.
+Antonoplos & Associates’ Residential Real Estate Litigation Practice represents first-time home buyers, homeowners, real estate investors, real estate developers, homebuilders, contractors, architects, engineers, subcontractors, in matters involving Real Estate Litigation.
+We routinely represent clients in Real Estate Litigation cases in the District of Columbia, Maryland, and Virginia.

 Antonoplos & Associates Real Estate Litigation Practice focuses on cases involving breach of contract, fraud, misrepresentation, and civil REICO claims against defendants during and after the sales process.

 A common issue encountered by our firm’s residential real estate litigation practice is flood damage.
 The two most common calls our firm receives regarding flooding come from clients who experience heavy rainwater damage or a sewer backup flood.
 Both of these scenarios can cause major basement flooding and ruin expensive appliances such as a dryer or washing machine.
 Hopefully, your home or residential rental property has a sump pump under your basement floor to keep this area dry.
 However, if you are like many Americans that do not have a sump pump installed, you must clean this mess up immediately to avoid further damage and contact your insurance company.